chrisbobbe/chrisbobbe.github.io/skills.md

 # Here are some things I can do.

-* Migrate an app's routing system from React Router 3 to 4
+* Migrate a web app's routing system from React Router 3 to 4
   * Routes are defined in the components themselves!
   * Follow best practices in React
     * with views founded on a component hierarchy where [data flows down](https://reactjs.org/docs/thinking-in-react.html)